omundy/learn-git-milestones/README.md

 ## Part 2 – Basic Git workflows
-You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in a preferred text editor (e.g. Atom or Visual Studio).
+You should be able to perform a basic Git workflow using Github.com, the command line, Github Desktop, and Git in a preferred text editor (e.g. VS Code).
 These four different interfaces will give you practice and help you understand Git better.
 You've already forked and made a commit on Github.com so let's move to Github Desktop ...

 ### In Github Desktop
 You should be able to ...

-1. Install [Atom](https://atom.io/) on your machine
+1. Install a [source-code editor](https://en.wikipedia.org/wiki/Source-code_editor) (e.g. [VS Code](https://code.visualstudio.com/)) on your machine
-	1. Connect your Github account in Atom
+	1. In VS Code, connect your Github account
 1. Install [Github Desktop](https://desktop.github.com/)
 	1. Connect your Github account in Github Desktop
 	1. In Github Desktop, clone the fork (you made above) [learn-git-milestones](https://github.com/omundy/learn-git-milestones) ...
 	1. File > Clone Repository > Github.com and select it ...
 	1. Local Path: Click "Choose" and add a new folder on your computer.
 This will be the base folder for your work in this class (e.g. `dig245-critical-web-design`, `dig250-game-development` )
 	1. Click "Clone" to make a local copy
-1. Open the repo in Atom: Repository > Open in Atom
+1. Open the repo in VS Code: Repository > Open in VS Code (see preferences to change your editor)
-1. ✏️ In Atom, edit this README file and add your *second* favorite emoji to [completions](#completions).
+1. ✏️ In VS Code, edit this README file and add your *second* favorite emoji to [completions](#completions).
 1. In Github Desktop, view/confirm your edits to the README file on the Changes tab
 1. ✏️ Commit your changes directly to the main branch with the message `commit #2 from Github Desktop`.
-Using Atom, add a link to this commit on Github.com to [completions](#completions).
+Using VS Code, add a link to this commit on Github.com to [completions](#completions).
 1. Click Push origin to push your new commit to remote repo
 1. Confirm the changes to the README file were pushed: Choose Repository > View on Github
 1. Click on the README file and then click on History to see the history of this file

 ### Command line interface (CLI)
 You should have a basic familiarity with the command line to install Git.
-Some folks use the CLI as their default tool for editing and publishing source code, but Atom makes it much easier.
+Some folks use the CLI as their default tool for editing and publishing source code, but VS Code makes it much easier.

 1. If you haven't yet, complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course)
 1. In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)